jimmy-lyons/CV/README.md

 - Architectural Engineering (MEng)
 - 2:1
-- While the degree ultimately qualified us for the discipline of structural engineering, it was taught through the lens of collaboration and integration between different bodies: structural engineering, architecture, building services engineering and practical construction.
+- My degree ultimately qualified me for the discipline of structural engineering, but it was taught through the lens of collaboration and integration between different bodies: structural engineering, architecture, building services engineering and practical construction.
 The ability to view a problem holistically, through the perspective of multiple disciplines, is something that I've applied successfully throughout my career to date.

 ### Other qualifications

 **Chartership with the Institute of Structural Engineers (MIStructE) - 2021.**
 Obtaining professional chartership with the IStructE requires a portfolio submission, technical interview with two members and passing an eight hour exam.
 This qualification is the culmination of hundreds of hours of work across numerous evenings and weekends on top of the hours I spent at my job.
 As well as being a personal milestone, I believe it is indicative of my hard work ethic and dedication.

 ---